cap-js/docs/java/migration.md

 ### Removed feature `cds-feature-event-hub`

 The feature `cds-feature-event-hub` has been removed from CAP Java.
 The successor of this feature is the [CDS Plugin for SAP Cloud Application Event Hub](https://github.com/cap-java/cds-feature-event-hub).
-This new CAP Java Plugin has the same Maven group ID and artifact ID as the previous CAP Java feature, but it starts versioning with `4.0.0`.
+This new CAP Java Plugin is published indepdently of CAP Java and is open source.
+It however has the same Maven group ID and artifact ID as the previous CAP Java feature and starts versioning with `4.0.0`.

 ### Changes in goal `generate` of the `cds-maven-plugin`